The coenzyme behind cellular energy, DNA repair, and healthy aging — and how to restore levels that decline with age.

 NAD+ levels naturally oscillate throughout the day.
 Disrupted NAD+ levels contribute to circadian dysfunction, poor sleep, and metabolic dysregulation.

 CD38, an enzyme that increases with age and inflammation, is a major consumer of NAD+.
-CD38 inhibitors like quercetin and apigenin may help preserve NAD+ levels.
+CD38 inhibition is a recognized NAD+-preservation strategy (PMIDs 33353981, 24786309); compounds like quercetin and apigenin are commonly cited but their efficacy as CD38 inhibitors at practical oral doses in humans has not been confirmed.

 NAD+ research spans decades.
 While injectable NAD+ human trials are limited, oral precursors (NMN, NR) have been studied in multiple clinical trials with promising results.